ludoro/blog/_posts/2022-03-08-opensource.md

 comments: true
 image: images/GSOC.png
 show_image: true
-title: How open source involvment as a student can jumpstart your career
+title: How open source involvement as a student can jumpstart your career
 ---

 # Introduction - my open source path <a id="intro"></a>